compolis/GABM/_sources/DEV_GUIDE.md.txt

 - **requirements.txt**: Lists pinned dependencies for end users (used by pip install -r requirements.txt).
 - **requirements-dev.txt**: Lists development dependencies (testing, linting, docs) with version ranges for contributors.
 - **dist/**: Output directory for built distributions (.tar.gz and .whl files) after running the build process.
+- **src/gabm.egg-info/**: Metadata directory created by setuptools during build.
+Contains information about the package (version, dependencies, etc.).
+Safe to delete; will be recreated as needed.
+- **venv-build-test/**: Temporary virtual environment created by `make build-test` for testing the built package in isolation.
+Can be safely deleted after testing.

 ## PyPI Release Process